-Placements organised outside Kent / in London by Thursday 13th February 2020.
+Placements organised outside Kent / in London must be organised by Thursday 10th February 2022.

-Placements organised in Kent by Friday 3rd April 2020.
+Placements organised in Kent must be organised by Friday 31st March 2022.

 Please note: These dates are contractual and not negotiable.
 Any information received after these dates will not be sanctioned and students will not be eligible to attend.
 These dates are set by our partners, Medway Education Business Partnership, who organise the Health and Safety checks for all the Work Placements on behalf of the school.

 They also provide a selection of placements for students who do not manage to arrange an Own Placement.

 If students need advice on how to contact or approach a business and what to say, please speak to Mrs Hill.

 Please ensure that they do not organise any trips, University visits or appointments during the week.

 More information will be shown here and given to year 12 students in due course.

 Frequently Asked Questions

 Students are strongly encouraged to arrange their own placements (with some parental assistance) which are subject to Health and Safety checks by Medway Education Business Partnership.
 They also arrange appropriate job descriptions with the company you put forward.
 However, MEBP can also provide work experience placements for students on behalf of the school, where necessary.